 Monitoring of schools is a critical component of ensuring that compliance is taking place at each school.
-Two meetings are held with school administrators.
-The first is in May or early June, after the GCEL Conference and before school improvement plans are revised.
-The second is during the summer and after the Annual Federal Program Conference in June.
+Meetings are held with school administrators.
+A meeting is held in the Spring, usually April, before school improvement plans are revised.
+Another meeting is held during the summer in June or July, to prepare for the upcoming year.
 During these meetings, the district Federal Programs Staff convenes a meeting of all principals.
 School Bookkeepers and Assistant Principals for each of the Schools are also invited and encouraged to attend the meetings.
-Principals receive training on policies and procedures and guidance for operating a Title program, including Title I, Part A (Disadvantaged Children), Title I, Part C (Migrant Education Program), Title I, Part D (Neglected and Delinquent), Title I, Parent
+Principals receive training on policies and procedures and guidance for operating Federal Programs, as well as updates and changes to each program.